Download the Program

 This is a draft agenda and subject to change.
 Updated 7-31-2024.

-The Baltimore Running Festival will take place on Saturday, Oct.
+The Baltimore Running Festival will take place on Saturday morning, Oct.
 19. The running route is in and around Homewood Campus.
-As such, you should expect road closures and delays.
-We will provide detailed instructions for getting to campus and parking instructions a few days prior.
+As such, all of Wyman Park Drive will be closed and Bowman Drive should be used (map).
+We strongly recommend allotting additional time to get to campus.

 Please contact Megan Barrett, Assistant Dean for Engineering Student Affairs, at [email protected] no later than Monday, October 7 to request disability accommodations.
 In all situations, a good faith effort (up until the time of the event) will be made to provide reasonable accommodations.